jeffreycarlson/vast/xsd/README.md

 ## IAB XSD Versions

-Cleaned up VAST XSD schema found in the iab_version folder are the XSD versions provided by the IAB.
+Cleaned up VAST XSD schema found in the iab_versions folder are the XSD versions provided by the IAB.

 No elements or attributes have been added or removed from these versions.